Avoid Time Pressures

 Boost Professional Satisfaction

 Some lawyers simply like doing “outside” work—such as trials, depositions and client meetings—more than “inside” work, such as legal research and writing.
-Outsourcing frees you to do those tasks that you find most personally and professionally rewarding.
+Outsourcing to freelance lawyers frees you to do those tasks that you find most personally and professionally rewarding.

 Of course, it is not always necessary to outsource an entire legal research and writing project.
 You may need help with research, but may want to write a brief or opinion letter yourself.
 Or you may have already written a first draft, but need someone to edit your work.
 Small firms and sole practitioners in particular can benefit from the fresh perspective and critical eye that an outside researcher/writer can bring to a case.